what do you study?

 Well I'm a Brit so we've had social healthcare for as long as I can remember.
 There's definitely a lot of stress in our National Health Service.
 Which is bad.
 The strain that doctors are under these days is fucking insane.
 But, they have good salaries, and very good pensions, and the thing about being a doctor is that your skills are always in demand in every country in the world, which presents a few opportunities.

-I wasn't being sarcastic user, I honestly found your realism refreshing.
+I wasn't being sarcastic anon, I honestly found your realism refreshing.
 Hope you will get wherever you want in your life

 You should think long and hard about law school before going into it.
 I'm serious.
 It's an enormous commitment and it's not like years ago.
 I'm not trying to dissuade you, but it's something you need to think about.